Lucerne holidays

 Out and about

-Here are some ideas of things to do when staying in Lucerne:
+Here are some things you can experience in and around Lucerne:

 • Lakeside promenade